 This website has been created to support our primary and early intermediate teachers in the integration of technology into their curriculum.
-Technology integration is a component of the primary program as per the Primary Program: A Framework for Teaching.
-The scope and sequence pages lists activities appropriate for each grade and are described in three colour coded levels of skill acquisition, Introduce (blue), develop (green) and Independent (black).
-Links on pages will be underlined.
+Technology integration is a component of the primary program in the new British Columbia K-5 Curriculum.
+The scope and sequence document lists activities appropriate for each grade and are described in colour coded levels of skill acquisition.

 Through the support of contributors we will be creating learning resource tools to support teachers in the integration of these skills.
 These tools could include videos, lesson plans, posters, how-to documents, large group, and small group instruction.
-If you would like to contribute or collaborate on lessons please contact Toni Thompson and Jarrod Bell.
+If you would like to contribute or collaborate on lessons please contact Glen Longley, Laurie Petrucci, or Jarrod Bell.

 While technology skills should be explicitly taught to our learning community members there is a much larger place for technology for our learners.
 Technology allows students to show meaning in multiple ways and allows many to participate and access curriculum where they would not normally be able to do so.
 Technology is akin to the idea of a ramp that allows everyone one to gain access to a building, not just the able bodied.